adelchan07/CS97_Project/README.md

 install it from an online download.
 Once git is installed, run the command: git clone https://github.com/adelchan07/CS97_Project.git

-Once you navigate into the project directory, you can run the app and server with the following commands.
+Then, navigate into the project directory with the command "cd CS97_Project"

 To run the app locally:
 1. Run the command "npm install"
 2. Run the command "npm start"